alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Figure 1 shows several time scales for language eras.

 ![[Figure 1: Language time scales](pics/origins-time-scales.svg).
 Prepared by the author.](pics/origins-time-scales.svg "Different time scales for language eras")

+Figure 1-a shows how the period under study looks when represented linearly.
+Hardly anything can be shown since most of the period is occupied by the single consonant era.

+Figure 1-b shows the main eras along with the hominin species that was thriving at the moment.
+The single consonant era has been compressed for easier visualization.
+Note that Neanderthals are included in _Homo Sapiens_.

+Figure 1-c shows an alternate time scale with logarithmic axis.
+The scale has been expanded to include apparition of the first hominins, about 5 Mya.
+The graph ends at the beginning of history around 5 kya.
+It is very tempting (and not particularly hard to do) to make all eras approximately equal in the logarithmic axis, which would give a nice picture of constantly accelerating linguistic progress.
+But it would break all the known boundaries.

 ## Alternative Timelines